 Cannabis dispensaries have been popping up across Michigan since recreational sales began on December 1st, 2019.
 While just a few recreational dispensaries have been licensed and approved so far, many more applicants are looking to gain approval in the upcoming months.
-If you are a cannabis dispensary owner or will becoming one soon, it is important to protect your business from certain liabilities that could destroy your efforts.
+If you are a cannabis dispensary owner in Michigan or will becoming one soon, it is important to protect your business from certain liabilities that could destroy your efforts.

 The 10 Types Of Insurance You Need For Your Cannabusiness

 Cannabis is a high-risk industry that can result in a slew of liabilities, such as customer or employee reactions to the product, loss of inventory due to malfunctions, employee errors, or contaminated crops.
 Fortunately, the right comprehensive cannabis insurance policy can help protect your dispensary.

 General liability insurance protects cannabis dispensaries from claims that result from normal business operations.
 This may include property damage, bodily injury, personal and advertising injury, or defense costs.
 Your liability insurance may cover a range of expenses if you are found responsible for an accident, such as medical bills, lost earnings, and pain and suffering.

 Employment insurance policies are designed to protect the employees that work for your Michigan cannabis dispensary.
 While employment insurance requirements can vary by state, most locations require business owners to possess workers compensation insurance, disability insurance, and unemployment insurance tax for their employees.
 Employment insurance helps cover expenses relating to on-the-job injuries suffered by your workers.